 This is a woman who takes comfort in routine and order.
-I imagine this is how she gets on in a household headed by Stanley Burnell.
+I imagine this is the only way to get on in a household with Stanley Burnell at the helm.

 [Linda] thought her mother looked wonderfully beautiful with her back to the leafy window.
 There was something comforting in the sight of her that Linda felt she could never do without.

-Linda and Kezia are linked strongly together.
-Kezia is presented as an apparition of Linda’s past – Linda as a little girl.
+Mansfield links Linda and Kezia together.
+Mansfield presents Kezia as an apparition of Linda’s past: Linda as a little girl.
 They share the same fears.
 Their dreams are interchangeable.
 Both mother and daughter interact with a mirror in the house, each rejecting the image as a reflection of themselves.
 They both know that the reflection in the mirror is not real.

 A major part of the story revolves around Kezia’s preoccupation with death.
-When the duck is killed she is at first excited by its death, but realises the finality and asks for its head to be put back.
+The duck is killed.
+She is at first excited by its death, but then realises the finality.
+She asks for its head to be put back.
 This doesn’t change the fact that she takes strange delight in death.

 Beryl’s name is symbolic — without having found a husband she lives as a child in her natal home.
 She is somewhat of a beauty (from her own perspective — we get no outside take on this).

 Beryl longs for a lover but doesn’t know how to go about finding one.
 She figures living in the country is going to isolate her further.
-Apart from the men Stanley chooses to bring home for lunch and tennis –- men who Beryl has already rejected — she’ll have little opportunity to meet a husband by chance.
+Apart from the men Stanley chooses to bring home for lunch and tennis — men who Beryl has already rejected — she’ll have little opportunity to meet a husband by chance.
 She’s going to have to be more proactive from here on in, organising more of a social life, deliberately putting herself in marriageable circles by asking for Pat to take her into town by cart.
-At this point, Beryl could be accused of imprisoning herself, living in a fantasy world of her own construction, preferring to be admired by imaginary men who will never let her down than interacting with real men who might.
+At this point, we might argue Beryl imprisons herself.
+She lives in a fantasy world of her own construction.
+She would rather be admired by imaginary men who will never let her down rather than interact with real men who might.

-Characters looking into mirrors are sometimes utilised by storytellers to describe psychology.
-(When used only to describe how someone looks, this technique can feel like a bit of a hack.)
-Mansfield uses characters’ reactions to their own reflections to juxtapose them, and to explore various ways in which people view themselves — as authentic, or as inauthentic.
+Storytellers sometimes utilised the trope of Characters looking into mirrors to describe psychology.
+(When used only to describe how someone looks, this mirror-gazing technique can feel like a bit of a hack.)
+But Mansfield goes further with it.
+She uses characters’ reactions to their own reflections to juxtapose them, and to explore various ways in which people view themselves — as authentic, or as inauthentic.
 Unlike Kezia and Linda, Beryl does not see that her image in the mirror is not real.
 She sees her real self as a shadow.
 For Beryl, it’s her reflection in the mirror that is real.
-Beryl’s ur-Fairytale is the step-mother of Snow White stories, refusing to acknowledge what she sees in the mirror, imagining all sorts of scenarios which are wholly made up in her head.
+Beryl is the step-mother of Snow White stories.
+She refuses to acknowledge what she sees in the mirror, and imagines all sorts of scenarios wholly inside her own head.

 Stuck in an adolescent mindset, Beryl is yet to find her own identity, seeing herself only in relation to her mother.
-She defines herself in terms of a man’s desire and needs to be adored.
+She defines herself in terms of a man’s desire.
+She would rather be adored then be active in the adoring.
 Beryl has learned that her value derives mainly from how she appears as an ornament to men.